 CPC-CAPS Upstate Population Consortium Seed Grant Program

-The Cornell Population Center (CPC) and the Center for Aging Policy Studies (CAPS) at Syracuse University invite applications to the inaugural 2016-17 CPC-CAPS Upstate Population Consortium Seed Grant Program.
+The Cornell Population Center (CPC) and the Center for Aging Policy Studies (CAPS) at Syracuse University supported three projects through the 2016-17 CPC-CAPS Upstate Population Consortium Seed Grant Program.
 The UPC seed grant program supports the development of collaborative work between CPC and CAPS affiliates, with the broad goal of fostering a community of population scholars in upstate New York.

 CPC Grant Development Program

-The CPC invites applications for the inaugural 2016-17 CPC Grant Development Program (GDP).
 The GDP supports the development and submission of grant proposals to the National Institutes of Health (NIH) under the guidance and support of senior CPC affiliates and grant support staff.
-This call is open to all CPC faculty affiliates at the assistant and associate levels who have not yet submitted a successful NIH R03, R21, R01, or K-award proposal.
-Up to three applicants will be selected based on a competitive review.
+This annual program is open to all CPC faculty affiliates at the assistant and associate levels who have not yet submitted a successful NIH R03, R21, R01, or K-award proposal.
+Up to five applicants will be selected based on a competitive review.
 Each successful applicant will receive $15,000 in project-related research support and access to funds for consultative support.

 Grant Preparation Support

 CPC affiliates planning on submitting an external grant can contact the CPC for help finding out about potential funding agencies, developing budgets, and complying with Cornell and granting institution requirements.
 CPC staff are also available to assist with the submission process.
-Please contact Erin Oates for further information.
+Please contact Meg Cole for further information.

 Rapid Response Grants